royrapoport/channelstats/datamodel.md

 ```
  k: UID UID UID
 ```
-item sizes in DDB are not to be over 400K, which means no more than 400,000 chars.
+item (row) sizes in DDB must not be over 400K, which means no more than 400,000 chars.
 At approx 15chars per UID, and not wanting to exceed about 300K, that gives us about 20,000 UIDs per row Using the last char in the UID turns out to give us a pretty good distribution -- and with 35 possible values, gives us up